 As a closure to the course a final assignment was handed out to students who achieved a score of over 60% for the course assignments.
 This final assignment could be carried out on the course’s virtual machine and required the student to make use of a pilot job system to keep track of a number of jobs.
 When the students managed a score of over 60% for the final assignment as well they received a certificate of participation.
 The assignments were graded automatically by the MOOC platform while the final assignments were graded by hand.

 Over the duration of the course 350 people participated, of which 30 managed to get the course certificate.
-This 'students success rate' is comparably to the common 10% success rate that is often reported for MOOCs.
+This 'students success rate' is comparable to the common 10% success rate that is often reported for MOOCs.

 Mini project closure report